adrianh/balancedteam-org/content/search.md

 ---
 title: "Search" # in any language you want
 layout: "search" # necessary for search
-summary: "Search"
+summary: "Search the balancedteam.org site"
 url: "/search/"
-placeholder: "placeholder text in search input box"
+placeholder: ""
 ---